makluganteng/Makluganteng/README.md

 ### Welcome to My Github

-I'm a Software Engineering student.
-I love making project, test newest tech and joining hackathons.
+I'm a Software Engineer; I love making project, test newest tech and joining hackathons.
 My Hobby is just code and watch animes :3.
 Focus on researching in Zero Knowledege Proof and building projects on ZKP.
 Im working on Open Source as a daily work mainly focusing on open source contribution on Starknet ecosystem and Ethereum :33

 ### Best Project Showcase